Ticker | Value | Shares | Price | Security | Type | Insider | Title | Return | Flags | Date |

 You can monitor BRIDGFORD FOODS CORP (BRID) insider trading activity on this page, which updates within hours of new SEC Form 4 filings.
 We track all 15 active insiders and provide real-time transaction feeds, the Alignment Score, 10b5-1 vs. discretionary breakdowns, and direct links to SEC EDGAR filings.

 SEC Form 4 filings are mandatory reports that BRIDGFORD FOODS CORP insiders must submit within 2 business days.
 Each filing includes the insider's name, relationship, transaction type, shares, and price.
 Transaction codes: P (purchase), S (sale), A (award), M (option exercise), G (gift).
 At BRID, the most common type is "P" with 50 occurrences.
-The most recent Form 4 was filed on Sep 11, 2024 by Eugene Bridgford Richard.
+The most recent Form 4 was filed on Jun 17, 2026 by Bridgford Allan Jr.

 Rule 10b5-1 allows corporate insiders to establish pre-scheduled trading plans when they don't possess material non-public information.
 At BRIDGFORD FOODS CORP, approximately 0% of recent transactions are executed under 10b5-1 plans, while 100% appear to be discretionary trades.
 The low percentage means most insider activity at BRID represents discretionary decisions with more informational value.